asger-finding/tanktroubleaddons/README.md

 This repository contains the source code for TankTroubleAddons v2.
 For legacy TankTroubleAddons, see [turtlesteak/TankTroubleAddonsFinale](https://github.com/turtlesteak/TankTroubleAddonsFinale)

-## Minimum browser version

-TankTroubleAddons compiles to ES2023 spec.
-The minimum browser version required to run this addons must support the ECMAScript 2023 specifications.
-See the table below for safe minimum requirements.

 ## To-do

 - Ensure support for all major platforms